 Estimate expected improvements in reliability for each project.

 To estimate these improvements, reliability indices (SAIDI and SAIFI) should be calculated for the system with and without the project. mprovement in reliability indices may be caused by fewer customers being interrupted due to the project.
-For transmission projects, calculations reliability indices require information such as annual average frequency and duration of transmission facility outages, expected load growth and load duration curves, amount and location of load needed to be interrupted to eliminate loading or voltage criteria violations, number of customers interrupted and total number of customers served by the electric utility.
+For transmission projects, calculations for ability indices require information such as the al average frequency and duration of transmission facility outages, expected load growth and load duration curves, theunt and location of load needed to be interrupted to eliminate the ing or voltage criteria violations, the er of customers interrupted and total number of customers served by the electric utility.

-Calculate penalty or reward with and without the project and increase in reward or decrease in penalty due to the project.
+Calculate penalty or reward with and without the project and deteincrease iward or decrease in penalty due to the project.

-Determine benefit to cost ratio for the projectbenefit benet present value of increase in reward or reduction in penaltynet present value of the project.
+Determine benefit to cost ratio for the project.
+Thfit would net pt value of an increasn reward or a reductioin penalty.
+The costesent value oflthe project related cos